 Happiness is probably the most sought-after emotion of all.
 It may seem hard to believe that people use drugs to seek, achieve, and sustain happiness.
-It’s good versus evil dynamic that defies common sense.
+It’s a good versus evil dynamic that defies common sense.
 In fact, many experts believe that there are more ways not to be happy than there are ways to be happy.

 Understanding happiness is actually essential to understanding addiction.
 Chemical or virtual highs are just substitutes for real happiness, but learning to think clearly about the differences between “happy” and “high” can offer great insight into how society manages drug use and how people find meaning in their lives.
 At the Addiction Recovery Institute of America, our goal is to help our clients and residents find happiness without relying on substances.

-Substances and Happiness
+Substances And Happiness

 Some people may feel that substances and happiness are linked.
 It’s important to recognize that happiness can be seen as a hedonistic form of happiness, or it can be known as eudaimonic happiness.
 Hedonic happiness is the quick fix of pleasure and enjoyment, while eudaimonic happiness is achieved through doing things that have meaning and purpose.
 So, those that feel substances and happiness are linked are definitely engaging in hedonic happiness.
 Long-term, excessive substance use usually results in a myriad of poor choices, so eudaimonic happiness is not something you see due to substance use or abuse.